MicrosoftDocs/minecraft-creator/creator/Documents/NPCDialogue.md

 `change`: The command variant.
 `<npc: target>`: The NPC that you are targeting.
 `[sceneName:string]`: This is the name used if you want to use dialogue contained in a scene file.
 The string must be a valid scene tag name, or it will fail.
-`<player: target>`: The player that you are targeting.
-This the player who will see the NPC dialog box.
-If omitted in a “dialogue change” command, the NPC dialogue will be updated for all players.
-This is an optional parameter.
+`<player: target>`: The player that you are targeting (this is the player who will see the dialogue box).
+If omitted in a “/dialogue change” command, the NPC dialogue will be updated for all players.

 ### Practical Usage